20110 Transnational Management

 Required texts

 There is no required textbook for this subject.
-However there are required learning materials for each class.
-These centre on a set of customised Briefing Notes which are available for download from the subject’s Canvas website.
+However, there are learning materials that students are required to read before class.
+These centre on a set of customised Briefing Notes which are available for download from the UTS Canvas website.
 These Briefing Notes summarise core concepts that will be discussed and explored further in class.
 They also include activities and reflection questions, links to relevant websites and academic articles, and some activities and case studies that students are expected to review before class.
 Several of the questions, cases, and activities that are in the Briefing Notes are former exam questions.

 References

 The Briefing Notes include details of some targeted (optional) academic reading articles.
-The details of these (including some information to help you understand their relevance to the subject content) can be found at the back of the Briefing Notes, while the articles themselves can be downloaded via the Reading List in the subject’s Canvas site.
+The details of these (including some information to help you understand their relevance to the subject content) can be found at the back of the Briefing Notes, while the articles themselves can be downloaded via the Reading List at the UTS Canvas site.
+The ‘Subject Resources’ page of the UTS Canvas website also contains link to reputable academic journals that publish good quality, English language research on topics relevant to this subject.